intel-unesp-mcp/infieri2019-session1/README.md

-Please read through the following excerpt, extracted from the white paper referenced below, which will give you a short overview of the Intel® Xeon Phi™ coprocessor.
+Please read through the following excerpt, extracted from the white paper referenced below, which will give you a short overview of the Intel Xeon Phi coprocessor.

 A. Vladimirov, V. Karpusenko, “*Test-driving Intel® Xeon Phi™ coprocessors with a basic N-body simulation*”, Colfax International, January 2013, available at

 <http://research.colfaxinternational.com/post/2013/01/07/Nbody-Xeon-Phi.aspx>